prashantsingh1122/Ebook_website/README.md

 # Ebook_website
-An anime watching website basically for watching and reading books and mangas.
+An anime watching website basically for watching anime and reading books and mangas.